photolaundry/frontier-scans-cleanup/README.md

 TODO: fill out examples of what Frontier settings to use, as well as which versions of the software to use

 ## What the problem is
-When using a Fujifilm Frontier scanner, the images that it outputs have some broken metadata.
-They also often have the wrong timestamps too.
-Specifically, the files are missing the DateTimeOriginal and related EXIF tags.
-This means that any image-editing software will use the last modified date from the filesystem as the "capture date," meaning rotating images or simply renaming images causes images to jump forward in time.
-This usually translates to Lightroom missing up the order of the photos by the time they are imported.
+For certain versions (e.g. A1+C4/C5) of the Fujifilm Frontier scanner software, you can only export BMPs (no TIFFs).
+Additionally, the output folder organization gets messy, with each order taking up a folder at the top-level, and no sorting by date or order ID (e.g. customer).
+Another issue is the DX reader for frame numbers gets confused sometimes, and the frame numbers are off.

 ## What this script does
-The script does 2 main things:
- 1. Assigns a more reasonable DateTimeOriginal to each image, by using the current timestamp for the first image, and then adding 1 millisecond to that for each subsequent image.
-This preserves the sorting order in the same order they were scanned.
-Essentially, it's as if all the images were scanned in quick succession, 1 millisecond apart.
-There's additional logic to make sure different rolls don't collide on their timestamps.
+ 1. Converts any BMPs into compressed lossless TIFF.
- 3. Renames the images from `000001008411/000001.jpg` to `R8411F1.jpg`, a simplification into this format: `R{roll_number}F{frame_number}.jpg`.
+ 2. Renames the images from `Customer001234/000001.jpg` to `R1234F1.jpg`, a simplification into this format: `R{roll_number}F{frame_number}.jpg`.
+ 3. Reindexes the frame numbers for each roll starting at 1, fixing the wrong frame numbers from a bad DX reader.
+ 4. Optionally reorganizes scan folders into: `<order_id>/<date>/<order_number>/<frame_number>.jpg` format.

 ## Requirements
-The script was written in Python 3.9, but likely works for Python 3.6 and newer.
+The script was written and tested in Python 3.9, but likely works for Python 3.6 and newer.
 Use `pip install -r requirements/default.txt` to install the required python packages.
-In addition, exiftool must be installed and available in the PATH as `exiftool`.
+In addition, ImageMagick must also be installed.
+If you need help installing ImageMagick, go *[here](https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-debian-ubuntu)*.

 ## Run
-Run `python frontier_cleanup.py` in the directory you wish to search for Frontier scans from.
-Alternatively, you can specify the location as an argument: `python frontier_cleanup.py 20211226/00007466/`.
+Run `python frontier_cleanup.py` in the directory you've directly exported all your Frontier scans to (e.g. the directory you exported to the Writing tab in the C4/C5 software).
+Alternatively, you can specify the location as an argument: `python frontier_cleanup.py path/to/frontier_scans/`.